SIDN/spin/README.md

 When the OpenWRT package is installed, SPIN should start automatically after a reboot.
-Simply use a browser to go to http://192.168.8.1/www/spin/graph.html to see it in action (assuming that the router that is running SPIN has the internal IP 192.168.8.1).
+Simply use a browser to go to http://192.168.8.1:13026/spin_graph/graph.html to see it in action (assuming that the router that is running SPIN has the internal IP 192.168.8.1).
+You may need to configure the local interface and port in /etc/config/spin

 When installed locally, a few manual steps are required: